CDFER/LED-Rails-Backend/readme.md

 # LED-Rails-Backend

-A backend service for real-time rail vehicle tracking, LED map generation, and train block analytics.
+A backend service for real-time rail vehicle tracking for Live LED maps.
 Built with TypeScript, Express, and Bun.

 This project is built for the Live Train Maps that I sell through my store: [keastudios.co.nz](https://keastudios.co.nz)